Frequently Asked Questions

 What is a Start-Up Fee?

 We take our job of ensuring the protection of your property very seriously.
 We rely heavily on our systems which requires meticulous record keeping of everything in, on, or related to the property.
 When we first take over a property we conduct a 30-Point Property Analysis that requires extreme attention to detail.
 We record appliances brands and model numbers, filter sizes, light bulbs, locks, vendors, structural conditions, and much more.
 We do this so we can customize management services that add value to your property through good management practices.
+You can read more about start-up fees on our blog.

 Do you up-charge for maintenance and repairs?